FingerlessGlov3s/OPNsensePIAWireguard/README.md

      2. Give it a description like WAN_PIAWG
      3. Once selected click the + button
      4. A new WAN_PIAWG interface will show on the list, which will be the new wg interface, click on it to edit.
-     5. Tick "Enable Interface" and press save. nothing else
+     5. Tick "Enable Interface", click save and Apply Changes. nothing else
  7. Go to System: Gateways: Single, so we can set up the PIA gateway
      1. Top right Click Add
      2. Enter the name "WAN_PIAWG_IPv4"
      3. Interface select "WAN_PIAWG"
      4. Tick "Far Gateway"
      5. Untick "Disable Gateway Monitoring"
-     6. Click Save
+     6. Click Save and Apply Changes
  8. Go back to the SSH terminal, run the following command
      - /conf/PIAWireguard.py debug changeserver
- 9. Now OPNsense should be se tup to be able to use PIA as an internet gateway, if you go back in to System: Gateways: Single, you should see WAN_PIAWG_IPv4 now has a gateway
+ 9. Now OPNsense should be se tup to be able to use PIA as an internet gateway, if you go back in to System: Gateways: Single, you should see WAN_PIAWG_IPv4 now has a gateway IP and its pinging
  10. Now we need to set up a cron to make sure the tunnel says up and change server when necessary.
 Go to System: Settings: Cron
      1. Click the plus button at the bottom right of the table
      2. Enter "*/5" in the minute box